News

 IPM ESSEN JANUARY 27 TO 30 2026

 Here, exhibitors from all over the world present their innovative products and services in the fields of plants, technology, floristry, and garden experience.
 No other fair offers such plant diversity and so many plant innovations.
 Climate change and sustainability are the defining themes here.
-We too will be present.
+We too will be present in Hall 7, booth 7D37

 IPM ESSEN JANUARY 27 TO 30 2026